mlafeldt/chaosmonkey/README.md

 ## Prerequisites

+First of all, you need a running Simian Army server that is reachable via HTTP (basic auth is supported too).

 In order to trigger chaos events, Chaos Monkey must be unleashed and on-demand termination must be enabled via these configuration properties:

 ```